 - On 30 November, 2020 the Society hosted a research sector-wide workshop to look at the factors contributing to a significant mismatch between the fields of study and aspirations of those seeking to enter the research workforce and the actual employment opportunities.
-Read the briefing paper (link coming soon) setting out the data, proposing a range of causative factors, and proposing some suggestions for change here, and the outcomes from the workshop (link coming soon).
+Read the Research Workforce of Aotearoa New Zealand briefing paper and workshop outcomes document that sets out the data, proposes a range of causative factors, proposes some suggestions for change and includes a summary of outcomes from the workshop.
 The Society intends to keep working with other organisations in the research community to advance the workshop outcomes.

 - The Society is aware of a growing body of evidence that, at least in universities, there are major career progression issues within even long term employment for under-represented groups, and in particular Māori, Pacific and female researchers.
 Useful links to recent publications include:

 - Tara G. McAllister, Jesse Kokaua, Sereana Naepi, Joanna Kidman & Reremoana Theodore (2020) Glass ceilings in New Zealand Universities: Inequities in Māori and Pacific promotions and earnings, MAI Journal, DOI:10.20507/MAIJournal.2020.9.3.8